lucaswang977/webdev-learn-nodejs/typescript/HandbookNotes.md

   type Age2 = Person["age"]; // type Age2 = number
   ```

-  - Only use types when indexing, use a type alias instead
+  - Only use types when indexing, use a type alias instead of a constant/variable.

   ```Typescript
   const key = "age";